dmshvetsov/mdo_prototype/README.md

-#Magic duel game prototype
+#Magic duel online game prototype

-This is a try to make great game about magical duels, with power of node.js, socket.io and angular.js.
+This is a try to make a great game about magical duels, with power of node.js, socket.io and angular.js.

 ##Core ideas

-- the game is turn based but, each turn players make move simultaneously;
+- the game is turn-based, but each round players make simultaneously;
 - the principle of rock, scissors, paper;
-- health and mana is the same, if you have power/health you can resist if not you lose;
+- a health and a mana is the same, if you have mana/health you can resist if not you lose;
-- this is RPG, so you can grown your own mage.
+- this is RPG, so you can grow your own magician.

 ##Project structure